-An alarm should be initiated in case of loss of charge power.
+An alarm should be initiated in case of loss of charge power or if the unit is in 'Bypass' mode.

 UPS battery capacity should provide a minimum of 30 minutes operation following a main supply failure.
 For equipment classes 2 and 3, the charge power for the UPSs supplying the main control system should originate from different power systems.